ibm-cloud-docs/Cloudant/security/access-iam.md

 - `url` - {{site.data.keyword.cloudant_short_notm}} service URL.
 - `username` - The internal {{site.data.keyword.cloudant_short_notm}} account name.

-When you select *Use both Legacy credentials and IAM*, the service credentials that are generated contain both IAM and legacy credentials, and look like the values in the following example:
+When you select *Use both Legacy credentials and IAM*, the service credentials that are generated contain both IAM and legacy credentials, and look like the values in the following example.

 ```json
 {